 How to Make Smoked Chicken Texas Twinkies

-3. Rinse and dry all the jalapeños and halve and de-seed them with a teaspoon (I like to leave the stem on the top, but feel free to cut it off if you desire), set aside.
+3. Rinse and dry all the jalapeños, halve and de-seed them with a teaspoon (I like to leave the stem on the top, but feel free to cut it off if you desire), set aside.
 Prepare the onion by cutting it into 1.5-2” slices and set aside with the jalapeños.

 4. Slice the chicken into 2”-3" strips, whatever will fit in your jalapeños without being too small or overhanging out of the pepper too much.
-Transfer the chicken to a medium bowl, seasoning with half of the BBQ seasoning.
+Transfer the chicken to a medium bowl, seasoning with half of the spice seasoning.

 5. Layer the chicken first into the jalapeño, topping with a slice of onion.
 Wrap the popper with bacon and set on a baking sheet.
 If you are having a hard time getting the bacon to stay around the jalapeño popper, use a toothpick to keep it in place, just make sure you either remove it once they are finished smoking or let your friends and family know it is there.
-Once all the Texas Twinkies are ready, season the outside with remaining BBQ seasoning.
+Once all the Texas Twinkies are ready, season the outside with the remaining spice seasoning.

 7. Remove from heat, serve and enjoy!

 Watch the Video HERE:

 Like this Video?
 Subscribe to my YouTube cooking channel for healthy, whole food recipes!
 Want to be notified when I post a new video?
 Click on the bell icon and you'll get a notification when new recipes are uploaded!
 Happy Healthy Eating!!